David Wilkie Wynfield (1837-1887), Painter and photographer

 Artist associated with 34 portraits

-Wynfield studied at Leigh's art school in the 1850s and had his first painting accepted at the Royal Academy exhibition of 1859.
-The paintings that he produced in the 1860s were often set in medieval or Renaissance times and frequently dealt with the tragic consequences of love.
+Wynfield studied at Leigh's art school in the 1850s and had his first painting accepted at the Royal Academy in 1859.
+The paintings that he produced in the 1860s were often set in medieval or Renaissance times and dealt with the tragic consequences of love.
+He was the founder of the group of artists known as the St. John's Wood Clique.
 In the mid 1860s Wynfield produced a number of distinctive bust portraits of artists in fancy dress.
-The combination of soft focus, close-up, large-format print and historical costume produced a photographic idiom that was completely novel at the time.
+The combination of soft focus, close-up, large-format print and historical costume produced a novel photographic idiom.
 Some of these were published as The Studio: A Collection of Photographic Portraits of Living Artists, Taken in the Style of Old Masters, by an Amateur.